holdenmad/velo-aod/README.md

 4. Create classes and ids for
 5. Create grid system according to the PSD file
 6. Discuss where sections repeat, and where to use the same classes
+7. Replicate design as accurately as possible
+8. Make responsive if possible

 ## What I Learned